This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow directions.

 - Acetaminophen decreases pain and fever.
 It is available without a doctor's order.
 Ask how much to take and how often to take it.
 Follow directions.
 Read the labels of all other medicines you are using to see if they also contain acetaminophen, or ask your doctor or pharmacist.
 Acetaminophen can cause liver damage if not taken correctly.
 Do not use more than 4 grams (4,000 milligrams) total of acetaminophen in one day.

 - Prescription pain medicine may be given.
 Ask how to take this medicine safely.

 - Muscle relaxers help decrease pain and muscle spasms.

-- Nerve block: A nerve block is a shot of numbing medicine.
+- A nerve block is an injection of numbing medicine.
 You may need a nerve block if your pain is not going away, or is getting worse.

-- Surgery: You may need surgery to widen your spinal canal or to decrease pressure on your spinal cord.
+- Surgery may be needed to widen your spinal canal or decrease pressure on your spinal cord.
 Surgery may also be done to fix damaged or injured vertebrae in your back.